 Social media campaign

-We’re inviting bereaved children and young people, their families and supporters to join our campaign, getting the message out to others that ‘#YoureNotAlone’.
-During Children’s Grief Awareness Week, we’ll be asking people to post messages of support on Twitter, Instagram and Facebook using the hashtags #YoureNotAlone and #ChildrensGriefAwareness.
+We invited bereaved children and young people, their families and supporters to join our campaign, getting the message out to others that ‘#YoureNotAlone’.
+During Children’s Grief Awareness Week, we asked people to post messages of support on Twitter, Instagram and Facebook using the hashtags #YoureNotAlone and #ChildrensGriefAwareness.
 Messages could be: